Do LLMs Judge Distantly Supervised Named Entity Labels Well? Constructing the JudgeWEL Dataset: Introduction

 In this paper, we present a new methodology for the automatic creation of a named entity recognition (NER) dataset.
 The methodology is designed to achieve broad and reliable coverage with minimal human supervision.
 To overcome the bottleneck of manual annotation, we combine distant supervision from Wikipedia \citelanguageresource{wikipedia} and Wikidata \citelanguageresource{wikidata} with LLM-based quality control, leveraging the ability of current large models to judge annotation consistency even in languages not officially supported.

 We hypothesise that certain LLMs can reliably distinguish high-quality annotated sentences from those containing missing or incorrect tags, thus enabling efficient filtering and scalable dataset construction.
-Our main contributions\footnote{The dataset and code will be made publicly available after the review process.} are as follows:
+Our main contributions are as follows:

-\begin{enumerate}[(1)] \item An open pipeline for automatically constructing annotated NER datasets using Wikipedia, Wikidata, and LLM-based judgements. \item The \texttt{judgeWEL} dataset for Luxembourgish NER, consisting of 28,866 sentences featuring five entity types. \end{enumerate}
+\begin{enumerate}[(1)] \item An open pipeline for automatically constructing annotated NER datasets using Wikipedia, Wikidata, and LLM-based judgements.\footnote{\url{https://github.com/plumaj/judgeWEL}} \item The \texttt{judgeWEL} dataset for Luxembourgish NER, consisting of 28,866 sentences featuring five entity types.\textsuperscript{1} \end{enumerate}